 What are the Common Causes of Hisense TV Problems?

-The most common cause of Hisense TV problems is the damage to the internal components such as the inverter board, the power board, the main logic board, and the backlight board.
+The most common cause of Hisense TV problems is damage to the internal components such as the inverter board, the power board, the main logic board, and the backlight board.
 These parts are usually located inside the TV cabinet.

 Damage is due to improper handling during installation or usage.
 Other reasons include poor quality parts used during manufacturing, incorrect settings of the TV, etc.